Often with power and success - welfare, standards and safety slip - mental agility is vital to maintain balance and connection

 Freelance Facilitator

 I work with a variety of organisations facilitating, training or co-facilitating projects.
-This has found me working on an improvement programme for the NHS, Training in retail, co-training on safeguarding Adultification Bias, as well as facilitating learning days for the MPS and other police forces.
+In this space I have worked on improvement programmes for the NHS, Retail, and Policing.

 Integrative Level 7 Coach/Mentor